What is the ABC model?

 - Pre-session task to develop Learning Outcomes and maximise effectiveness of your engagement with the ABC model.

 - Begin by considering Learning Outcomes, using the above guidance 'Preparing to use the ABC model'.
+Following this, there are three self-directed options:

 - For a quick exercise, you could RAG rate the extent to which you were using each of the UoR Learning Types both before and after the COVID19 pandemic.
 The comparisons can be quite telling, do you notice lots more acquisition going on now than before, and a lot less collaboration/discussion?

-- For a more involved exercise, use an adapted ABC online storyboard spreadsheet adaptation to quickly prototype your module structure, make design adjustments and inform your decisions about the structure of your module.
+- For a more involved exercise, use an adapted ABC online storyboard spreadsheet to quickly prototype your module structure, make design adjustments and inform your decisions about the structure of your module.

 - UCL provide a free Learning Designer service that draws on the original ABC learning types.
 This self-directed service provides feedback on your module design by showing approximate timings, a pie chart of the proportion of each of the ABC learning types in the module design, proportions of time learners spend online, synchronously or asynchronously, with the teacher present, and as a class, group or individual.
 Please note: the service draws on the original ABC 'Learning Types' (not adapted to the university Curriculum Framework) and you should refer to guidelines when using third party tools/service in teaching and learning prior to use.